practical-neuroimaging/practical-neuroimaging.github.com/index.rst

 These are the web pages for the course on practical neuroimaging analysis at UC Berkeley `brain imaging center`_ (BIC).

-The current pages are for the 2015 course.
+The pages are for the 2015 course.

+You can find more recent versions of a lot of the material on the website for the 2016 `PSYCH214 course on functional MRI methods`.

 Pages from the previous (2013) course are :doc:`here <2013/index>`.